Kitware/SMTK/doc/userguide/task/agents.rst

    {
      "type": "smtk::task::PortForwardingAgent",
      "forward": [
-       { "input-port": "setup", "output-port": "result" },
-       { "input-port": "model", "output-port": "parts-of-interest",
+       { "input-port": "setup", "output-port": "result", "output-role": "simulation" }, { "input-port": "model", "output-port": "parts-of-interest",
          "roles": {
+           "resource": [
+             { "resource": "smtk::markup::Resource" }
+           ],
-           "*": [
+           "images": [
-             ["smtk::markup::Resource", "smtk::markup::UnstructuredData"],
              ["smtk::markup::Resource", "smtk::markup::ImageData"]
+           ],
+           "meshes": [
+             {
+               "resource": "smtk::markup::Resource",
+               "component": "smtk::markup::UnstructuredData"
+             }
            ]
          }
        }
      ]
    }

 The JSON above forwards objects from the "setup" input port to the "result" output port, regardless of the object type or role.
+Assuming the "setup" input data is formatted as :smtk:`ObjectsInRoles<smtk::task::ObjectsInRoles>`, the "result" port data will be under the role "simulation" (regardless of its input role).

-It also forwards objects that are :smtk:`smtk::markup::Component` instances from the "model" port to the "parts-of-interest" port if they inherit either ``UnstructuredData`` or ``ImageData``, regardless of their role on the input port.
-(The objects appear in the same role on the outputp port.
+It also forwards objects
+from the "model" port to the "parts-of-interest" port.
+If the "model" input port is :smtk:`ObjectsInRoles<smtk::task::ObjectsInRoles>` then objects are only forwarded if
+(1) they have a role of "meshes" and inherit ``UnstructuredData`` or (2) they have a role of "images" and inherit ``ImageData``, or (3) they have a role of "resource" and are a markup resource.
+Otherwise, all data on the input port is forwarded without modification.